Dasharo/docs/docs/unified/novacustom/recovery.md

         - a CH341a programmer with 3.3V support
         - a WSON-8 probe

-    === "11th Gen models"
+    === "14th Gen models"
         You will need:

-        - a CH341a programmer with 3.3V support
+        - a CH341a programmer with 1.8V support
-        - a SOIC-8 (Pomona) clip
+        - a WSON-8 probe

     A complete set containing everything you need is available from [our shop](https://shop.3mdeb.com/shop/modules/ch341a-flash-bios-usb-programmer-kit-soic8-sop8/).